Chirplet Decomposition

 Time-frequency modeling

-We model the t-f plane as a mixture of normal pdfs [4] and estimate the parameters of the chirplets.
-It requires interpreting the t-f representation as an arbitrary bivariate pdf which would be modeled as GMM.
-It may appear strange that we are trying to view the t-f space as a mixture of normal pdfs by applying a random process modeling technique to a deterministic problem.
+We model the time-frequency plane as a mixture of normal PDFs [4] and estimate the parameters of the chirplets.
+It requires interpreting the time-frequency representation as an arbitrary bivariate PDF which would be modeled as GMM.
+It may appear strange that we are trying to view the time-frequency space as a mixture of normal PDFs by applying a random process modeling technique to a deterministic problem.
 However, we are using it just as a means to accomplish the task of decomposing the signal into chirplets.
-The initial choice of the t-f representation affects the model parameter estimation.
+The initial choice of the time-frequency representation affects the model parameter estimation.
 We observe that the spectrogram of a Gaussian chirplet and normal density have structural similarities.
 We will utilize this fact to derive a set of mapping rules.
 Let \(T(t, f)\) be the spectrogram of the signal under consideration.
 Also assume that \(t\) and \(f\) axis, representing time and frequency respectively, are sampled sufficiently smoothly on an \(N \times M\) grid and let \(\theta_{mn} = [t(n), f(m)]^T\)

 \[ f(\theta_{mn}; \Phi) = \sum_{k=1}^{K} \lambda_k f_k(\theta_{mn}; \phi_k) \tag{4a} \]